 \section{Prefix Reinforcement Fine-Tuning}

-Our motivation stems from the complementarity between RFT and SFT learning paradigms.
-Specifically, the optimization goal for SFT is to push the model to fit the target distribution.
-When training LLMs, the method may provide overly restricted supervision, \textit{i.e.}, mimicking every single token.
-Thus, sometimes the training signal poorly aligns with the performance of downstream tasks.
-However, SFT provides reliable optimization directions and ensures the model captures accurate problem-solving patterns in the high-quality data.
-On the contrary, RFT uses generations from the model to gently carve the model's behaviors.
-Although promising results have been achieved, recent research raises questions about whether it could truly lift the upper bound of the base policy, indicating that the absence of explicit external guidance may heavily restrict how far we can go with RFT.

-By combining them into a hybrid fine-tuning framework, we aim to benefit from SFT's stable knowledge acquisition while leveraging the exploratory power of reinforcement learning.
-As shown in the Fig.~\ref{fig:prefix_rft}, \ourmethod is to \textit{use offline demonstration prefixes $y^*_{<L}$ as guiding hints and then mix prefixes with its on-policy continuation and other on-policy rollouts to perform RFT-style training}.
+~ SFT and RFT paradigms demonstrate clear complementarity.
+Specifically, SFT pushes the model to fit the target distribution but may provide overly restrictive supervision, and sometimes its training signal aligns poorly with downstream task performance.
+However, it still provides reliable optimization directions and ensures that the model captures accurate problem-solving patterns in high-quality data.
+On the contrary, RFT uses generations from the model itself to gently carve the model's behaviors.
+Although promising results have been achieved, recent research raises questions about whether it can truly lift the upper bound of the base policy, suggesting that the absence of explicit external guidance on exploration may severely limit how far we can go with pure RFT.
+By combining them into a hybrid fine-tuning framework, we aim to benefit from SFT's stable knowledge acquisition while leveraging reinforcement learning's exploratory power.
+As shown in Fig.~\ref{fig:prefix_rft}, \ourmethod is to \textit{use offline demonstration prefixes $y^*_{<L}$ as guiding hints and then mix prefixes with their on-policy continuation and other on-policy rollouts to perform RFT-style training}.